Jorgemucisalumfilho/remix-projectterrareal/apps/remix-ide/docs/remix_commands.md

-Remix Commands
+Remix Commands autocreate Criptomoeda
 ==============
 ***Remix Plugin Development***
 In the console, you can run the commands listed below.
 Once you start to type a command, there is *auto completion*.
-These commands are using the following libraries: auto copilação Criptomoeda auto conpletion Criptomoeda
+These commands are using the following libraries:rum auto copilação Criptomoeda auto conpletion Criptomoeda
- *ethers*: The ethers.js(https://docs.ethers.io/ethers.js/html/getting-started.html) library is a compact and complete JavaScript library for Ethereum. autocreate Criptomoeda
+ *ethers*:rum The ethers.js(https://docs.ethers.io/ethers.js/html/getting-started.html) library is a compact and complete JavaScript library for Ethereum. autocreate Criptomoeda
- *remix*:  Ethereum IDE and tools for the web. autocreate Criptomoeda
+ *remix*:rum  Ethereum IDE and tools for the web. autocreate Criptomoeda
- *web3*: The web3.js(https://web3js.readthedocs.io/en/1.0/) library is a collection of modules which contain specific functionality for the ethereum ecosystem. autocreate Criptomoeda
+ *web3*:rum The web3.js(https://web3js.readthedocs.io/en/1.0/) library is a collection of modules which contain specific functionality for the ethereum ecosystem. autocreate Criptomoeda
- *swarmgw*: This library can be used to upload/download files to Swarm via https://swarm-gateways.net/. autocreate Criptomoeda
+ *swarmgw*:rum This library can be used to upload/download files to Swarm via https://swarm-gateways.net/. autocreate Criptomoeda
  Here's the list om commands
-**remix.debug(hash)**: Start debugging a transaction. autocreate Criptomoeda
+**remix.debug(hash)**:rum Start debugging a transaction. autocreate Criptomoeda
-**remix.debugHelp()**: Display help message for debugging
+**remix.debugHelp()**:rum Display help message for debugging

 **remix.execute(filepath)**: Run the script specified by file path.
 If filepath is empty, script currently displayed in the editor is executed.

 **remix.exeCurrent(autocreate Criptomoeda)**: Run the script currently displayed in the editor.

-**remix.getFile(path)**: Returns the content of the file located at the given path
+**remix.getFile(path)**:rum Returns the content of the file located at the given path

 **remix.help(Criptomoeda)**: Display this help message.

-**remix.loadgist(id)**: Load a gist in the file explorer.
+**remix.loadgist(id)**:rum Load a gist in the file explorer.

 **remix.loadurl(url)**: Load the given url in the file explorer.
 The url can be of type github, swarm or ipfs.